tyalt1/mediaserver/README.md

 ## Ansible Roles

-All the roles install the program if it does not already installed.
+All the roles install the program if already installed, then configures it.

 ### MergerFS